google/mug/README.md

 ## Retryer

 Retryer is a helper that makes it easier to retry an operation with configurable backoffs.
-Backoffs are eitherdone synchronously (through `Thread.sleep()`) or asynchronously (using a `ScheduledExecutorService`).
+Backoffs are either done synchronously (through `Thread.sleep()`) or asynchronously (using a `ScheduledExecutorService`).

 For example: